 The Company is subject to income tax in the United States as well as other tax jurisdictions in which it conducts business.
-Earnings from non-U.S. activities are subject to local country income tax and may also be subject to current U.S.
+Earnings from non-U.S. activities are subject to local country income tax and may also be subject to current U.S. income tax.

-income tax.
 For interim periods, the Company records a tax provision or benefit based upon the estimated effective tax rate expected for the full fiscal year, adjusted for material discrete taxation matters arising during the interim periods.

-The difference between the U.S. federal statutory income tax rate of 35% and the Company's effective income tax rate for the three months ended December 28, 2012 and December 30, 2011 was driven primarily by an aggregate of \$2.0 million and \$(15.1) million, respectively, of (gain) expense related to changes in fair values of the Company's Class B conversion and common stock warrant liabilities, which are not deductible, income taxed in foreign jurisdictions at generally lower income tax rates and, for the three months ended December 30, 2011, a \$1.6 million deferred income tax benefit resulting from a change in the deferred income tax liability due to a change in the tax status of a subsidiary.
+The difference between the U.S. federal statutory income tax rate of 35% and the Company's effective income tax rates for the three and six months ended March 29, 2013 and March 30, 2012 was driven primarily by expenses related to the changes in fair values of the common stock warrant liability and, in the 2012 periods, the Class B conversion liability, neither of which are deductible for tax purposes, income taxed in foreign jurisdictions at generally lower tax rates partially offset by U.S. state income taxes, and, in the 2013 periods, a benefit relating to the retroactive reinstatement of the U.S. research and development tax credits, and, in the 2012 periods, a \$1.7 million deferred income tax benefit resulting from a change in the deferred income tax liability related to acquired intangible assets.
+The U.S. research and development tax credit, which had previously expired on December 31, 2011, was reinstated as part of The American Taxpayer Relief Act of 2012 enacted on January 2, 2013.